mbernson/samenvattingen-hsleiden-informatica/ISEC/Samenvatting.md

 * **Availability**
 	* Systeem werkt en reageert op tijd, service is beschikbaar voor geautoriseerde gebruikers.

-Authentication, accountability, non-repudiation

-Set van acties in **technologie**, **proces** en **gedrag** behouden *confidentiality*, *integrity* en *availability* op een **acceptabel** niveau.
-Wat "acceptabel" inhoudt, verschilt per situatie of doelgroep.
+Tegenstellen met:

+* Confidentiality -> disclosure
+* Integrity -> destruction (of wijziging)
+* Availability -> denial

+### Extended CIA-triad

+De CIA triad is uitgebreid met:

+* Authentication
+	* Identiteitsverificatie
+	* *Proof of identity*
+* Accountability
+	* Aansprakelijkheid
+	* Realiseren met bijv. logging
+* Non-repudiation
+	* Bewijzen dat een bericht echt van de afzender is
+	* It implies that one party of a transaction cannot deny having received a transaction nor can the other party deny having sent a transaction.

 ### Threats

-Gebruik maken van een *vulnerability* (zwakte), om security te doorbreken en schade te veroorzaken.
+Een *threat* is het gebruik maken van een *vulnerability* (zwakte), om security te doorbreken en schade te veroorzaken.

-> A possible danger that might exploit a vulnerability given a Circumstance, Capability, action, or event to breach security and cause harm
+> A possible danger that might exploit a vulnerability given a Circumstance, Capability, action, or event to breach security and cause harm.

 ### Attack

 Een aanval die resulteert van een threat.

-> An assault on system security that derives from a threat
+> An assault on system security that derives from a threat.

 ### Soorten attacks